Rackets (sport): Manner of play

 Rackets is played in a 30 by 60 ft enclosed court, with a ceiling at least 30 ft high.
+Modern rackets are 70 cm long, with a maximum strung area of 500 square centimetres (approximately 75 square inches) and a mass between 90 and 200 grams (4–7 ounces).
 Singles and doubles are played on the same court.
 The walls and floor of the court are made of smooth stone or concrete and are generally dark in colour to contrast with the white ball.
 A player uses a 30.5 in wooden racket, known as a bat, to hit a 1½-inch (38 mm) hard white ball weighing 1 oz.
 As of September 2018, two companies produce rackets racquets, Grays of Cambridge (UK) and Gold Leaf Athletics (US).

 A good stroke must touch the front wall above a 26.5 in high wooden (often cloth-covered) board (also known as the 'telltale') before touching the floor.
 The ball may touch the side walls before reaching the front wall.
 The player returning a good stroke may play the ball on the volley, or after one bounce on the floor.
 The play is fast, and potentially dangerous.
 Lets (replayed points) are common, as the striker should not play the ball if doing so risks hitting another player with it.
 Matches preferably are observed by a "marker", who has the duty to call "Play" after each good stroke to denote that the ball is "up".
 Games are to 15 points, unless the game is tied at 13–all or 14–all, in which case the game can be "set" to 16 or 18 (in the case of 13–all) or to 15 or 17 (in the case of 14–all) at the option of the player first reaching 13 or 14.
 Only the server (hand-in) can score—the receiver (hand-out) who wins a rally becomes the server.
 Return of service can be extremely difficult, and, in North America, only one serve is allowed.
 Matches are typically best of five games.

 The main shots played are the volley, forehand and the backhand all similar to the way one plays these in squash; because the game of squash rackets (now known as "squash") began in the 19th century as an offshoot of rackets, the sports were similar in manner of play and rules.
 However, the rules and scoring in squash have evolved in the last hundred years or so.
 Rackets has changed little; the main difference today is that players are now allowed brief rest periods between games.
 In the past, leaving the court could mean forfeiting the match, so players kept spare rackets, shirts, and shoes in the gutter below the telltale on the front wall.

 The governing bodies are the Tennis and Rackets Association (UK) and the North American Racquets Association.